 + Nice feel against skin (70% viscose from bamboo, 30% polyester)

-The Free Fly Bamboo Lightweight Hoody is the only hoody here made from a blend of 70% viscose from bamboo fibers and 30% polyester.
+The Free Fly Bamboo Shade Hoodie is the only hoody here made from a blend of 70% viscose from bamboo fibers and 30% polyester.
 The result is a slightly stretchy material that feels soft against the skin.
 This is the only hoodie listed here that has a chest pocket.
-What this pocket could be for, I do not know (maybe it could be useful if I was wearing a sun hoody while out fishing โ something I have zero knowledge of).
-Thereโs a slightly different version of this hoody available called the Bamboo Shade Hoodie that doesnโt have a pocket and costs $5 more.
-As far as I can tell, it is slightly heavier and offers a UPF rating of 50 instead of the Lightweight Hoodyโs 20.
+What this pocket could be for, I do not know (maybe it could be helpful if I were wearing a sun hoody while out fishing – something I have zero knowledge of).
 Check out the Bamboo Lightweight Hoody here.

-+ Made of a wool blend (stink resistant)
++ Made of a lightweight 120 gsm wool blend (stink resistant)

 + Comfortable and breathable, even in hot conditions